xspec/xspec/README.md

 XSpec code is released under the [MIT License](LICENSE).
 [Few parts of the codebase](https://github.com/xspec/xspec/blob/master/java/com/jenitennison/xslt/tests/XSLTCoverageTraceListener.java) are released under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/).

+Some files are derived from code examples that are licensed under the [W3C Software License](https://www.w3.org/copyright/software-license-2023/).
+Such files indicate their license in a code comment that includes "W3C Software License" text.

 The content of the XSpec wiki is released under the [Creative Commons 3.0 BY](https://creativecommons.org/licenses/by/3.0/) license.